-- 2.3.1 Road: A top priority is the road upon which our Community, visitors and economy depend, which is currently in a poor condition and unsafe.
-We feel strongly the road should not be widened.
-Specifically, the two areas which require urgent attention to resolve the issues are: - Repairing potholes, which cause damage to vehicles, and are a danger to cyclists and drivers. - Improving passing places, including repairing existing locations, adding new ones where necessary, ensuring all provide sufficient room for the frequent coaches using the road, and including them in winter ploughing/gritting regimes so visitors know where they are. - 2.3.2 Communications infrastructure: where basic improvements are vital to our economic viability and regeneration, and our future sustainability and resilience.
-Good internet and phone access are a requirement for attracting and keeping visitors here, and the young families we need to sustain a vibrant Community.
-Given the economic challenges of building a successful business in a remote rural area, it is unfair that we are required to solve the problem of poor internet at our own expense by investing in satellite broadband.
+2.3.2 Communications infrastructure, where basic improvements are vital to our economic viability and regeneration, and our future sustainability and resilience.
+While there have been recent improvements to our mobile phone coverage due to the installation of a new mast, most areas outwith settlements are "dead spots".
+Importantly these are along the B829 and Loch Chon's north shore road, around Loch Katrine, and in the hills, where lack of coverage presents significant safety concerns for drivers, walkers, cyclists and loch users (which have increased significantly in numbers since 2019).
+For residents this is a daily concern, particularly for women or in winter months for those traveling on poorly-maintained, unlit roads (see also 2.3.1).
+Good internet and phone access are also a requirement for attracting and keeping visitors here, and the young families we need to sustain a vibrant Community.
+Currently no fibre broadband service exists, and given the economic challenges of building a successful business in a remote rural area, it is unfair that we are required to solve the problem of poor internet at our own expense by investing in satellite broadband.
 Moreover, as BT refuses to increase local landlines, a phone-less resident can now only acquire one by inheritance from a resident who has one.
 Poor communications are a huge disincentive to those thinking of visiting, moving or starting businesses here.
-However, we do require that the design and location of infrastructure is sensitive to our iconic views and landscape. - 2.3.3 Community Energy Projects: We would support renewable energy generation for and by the community which make sustainable non-harmful use of our plentiful natural resources (e.g. wind or mini-hydro), provided these are appropriately located and sized so as to protect our Important Things.
-This will lower energy costs or provide Community income for local residents and businesses. - 2.3.4 More joined-up thinking and action: We have noticed evidence of siloed-thinking and action between authorities responsible for local infrastructural maintenance (e.g. 'hedges' and 'edges' appear to be the responsibilities of different authorities).
+However, we do require that the design and location of infrastructure is sensitive to our iconic views and landscape.

+- 2.3.3 Community Energy Projects: We would support renewable energy generation for and by the community which make sustainable non-harmful use of our plentiful natural resources (e.g. wind, mini-hydro and solar), provided these are appropriately located and sized so as to protect our Important Things.
+This will lower energy costs or provide Community income for local residents and businesses. - 2.3.4 More joined-up thinking and action: We have noticed evidence of siloed-thinking and action between authorities responsible for local infrastructural maintenance (e.g. 'hedges' and 'edges' appear to be the responsibilities of different parties).
 It would be of benefit for us to work with them to develop a more joined-up approach.
-This could represent a win-win for all parties, both by improving the quality of maintenance services, while increasing their efficiency and reducing their costs. - 2.3.5 Medical services: Finally, we aspire to have better access to the medical care and support we need.
-This is linked to the issues of roads and communications, which are vital in times of emergency.
-We also require a failsafe first response strategy, as our lives may depend on leveraging Strathard residents with first-aid/medical skills during the long wait for emergency services to arrive. - 2.3.6 Water supply (Inversnaid): A questionnaire respondent identified potential issues associated with stream-based water supplies drying up as a result of decreasing summer rainfall.
+This could represent a win-win for all parties, both by improving the quality of maintenance services, while increasing their efficiency and reducing their costs.
+We emphasise here, the dangerous absence of roadside maintenance since 2019 (see 2.3.1), and also the critical importance of carrying out activities at the correct time of year. i.e. not during bird nesting and wildflower blooming season. - 2.3.5 Medical services.
+We aspire to have better access to the medical care and support we need.
+Our access to medical services has worsened since 2019, exacerbated by issues concerning roads and communications, which are vital in times of emergency.
+We also require a failsafe first response strategy, as our lives may depend on leveraging Strathard residents with first-aid/medical skills during the long wait for emergency services to arrive. - 2.3.6 Water supply (Inversnaid): Residents of Inversnaid have noted the potential issues associated with streams drying up as a result of decreasing summer rainfall.
+While we cherish our natural water supply, and would not wish at this stage to join to the mains, we remain mindful of our changing climate and the potential challenges associated with future summer droughts.